bbauska/W3Cx-1of5-CSS.0x/module1/module1.md

 <h4>Some benefits of CSS:</h4>

-CSS has a host of specialized tools to give you powerful control over the look and feel of your Web site, much more powerful than the tools provided by HTML.
+- CSS has a host of specialized tools to give you powerful control over the look and feel of your Web site, much more powerful than the tools provided by HTML.
-Designers can style many HTML pages with a single CSS document for a consistent look and feel across an entire Web page and less code to maintain.
+- Designers can style many HTML pages with a single CSS document for a consistent look and feel across an entire Web page and less code to maintain.
-Separation of content and presentation makes Web site maintenance much simpler as you can address updates in isolation.
+- Separation of content and presentation makes Web site maintenance much simpler as you can address updates in isolation.
-Over time more and more devices have become internet-capable, and now there are so many different orientations in which your user can view your content.
+- Over time more and more devices have become internet-capable, and now there are so many different orientations in which your user can view your content.
 With CSS, you can specifically cater the style to each device to ensure an optimal experience.
-Some users have specific presentation needs based on personal or technological limitations or preferences.
+- Some users have specific presentation needs based on personal or technological limitations or preferences.
 Separating content from presentation allows these users the option to control how they view content.
-Before CSS visual elements were almost always achieved with static images, which can have a big affect on network performance.
+- Before CSS visual elements were almost always achieved with static images, which can have a big affect on network performance.
 CSS provides an optimized way to style your page so it can load complex visuals quickly.

-External resources:
+<h4>External resources:</h4>

-CSS design principles
+- CSS design principles
-Effective Use of Style Sheets (updated regularly since 1997!)
+- Effective Use of Style Sheets (updated regularly since 1997!)
-Repurposing of content
+- Repurposing of content

 <h2>Meet CSS Zen Garden</h2>